Hide and seek Painted Rocks when you camp.

 I saw a video on one of my FB groups of someone heating up rocks and then melting crayon on them.
 We tried this out and it was lots of fun.
 Just use good quality crayons.

 Our daughter has been less than thrilled about being away from her friends as we take our camping vacations this summer.
 Our travels have been less painful with the inclusion of painted rocks.
-She’s really enjoyed painting and hiding rocks.
-We are yet to find a rock, but hopefully soon.
+Campground hide and seek of decorated rocks is a favorite activity.
+We found several pretty rocks on a trip to Wisconsin.

 We will be leaving rocks at all the rest areas and campgrounds we visit on our Circle Lake Michigan trip.
 If you find one of our rocks, please let us know.